mintel/dex-k8s-authenticator/docs/config.md

 # A path-prefix from which to serve requests and assets
 web_path_prefix: /dex-auth
 ```
+IMPORTANT:

-Don't forget to update the Dex `staticClients.redirectURIs` value to include the prefix as well.
+ - Don't forget to update the Dex `staticClients.redirectURIs` value to include the prefix as well.
+ - Please make sure that you Encode the `client_secret` with base64.

 ### Helm